sttp-book/sttp-book/chapters/pragmatic-testing/test-doubles.md

 **Exercise 4.**
 Class A depends on a static method in another class B. If you want to test class A, which of the following two action(s) should you apply to do this properly?

-1. Mock class B to control the u of the methods in class B.
+* Mock class B to control the behavior of the methods in class B.
-2. Refactor class A, so the outcome of the method of class B is now used as an parameter.
+* Refactor class A, so the outcome of the method of class B is now used as an parameter.

 1. Only approach 1.
 2. Neither.
 3. Only approach 2.
-1. Both.
+4. Both.

 **Exercise 5.**
 Referring to the previous chapter, apply boundary testing techniques to the `InvoiceFilter` example discussed in this chapter.